Meatfucker/gimmich/README.md

 ## TODO

-- Add bulk downloading tab with various criteria to bulk download assets
+- Add bulk downloading for smart search and people search